Skillet Bulgur with Onions and Carrots

 9. Step 9:

-After 5 minutes from the start of the grits stewing, open the lid and check if there is enough liquid in the pan.
-If there is not enough liquid (and this can happen if you used not very juicy tomatoes), then pour in a little boiling water, literally half a cup, and simmer until tender.
+About 5 minutes into the simmer, lift the lid and check whether there's enough liquid in the pan.
+If it looks dry (which can happen if your tomatoes weren't very juicy), pour in a little boiling water — about half a cup — and continue cooking until done.

 10. Step 10:

-Bulgur is ready!
-Sprinkle with finely chopped herbs and serve!
+The bulgur is ready!
+Sprinkle with finely chopped fresh herbs and serve.

 Caloric content of the products possible in the composition of the dish